Walking your Dog with Ease by Kelly Murrell

 There is nothing better than watching your dog have a good gallop around, you can really see the joy in their faces!
 But when it is time to recall them, can you?
 A reliable recall is vital for ANY handler and dog team.
 It might just save your dog’s life one day!
 If he was racing full-speed towards a busy road, you called him, he slammed on his brakes without even questioning, whipped his head around, put his ears back and ran full-speed straight back to you, how utterly relieved would you be?
 And how grateful that you had taught him that amazing recall?

-2. Basic life skills are key to a trouble-free walk
+2. Basic life skills are key for trouble-free walking

 After all you don’t want your dog rushing over to a family enjoying their picnic to join in!
 We cover so many life skills exercises as part of our training classes.
 Below are the fundamental skills that you need to see success in your training: